 Qualification Number: 500/5924/5

-All units of the Level 4 Diploma (Previously Certificate) are offered in the March exam session.
-Only Level 4 Certificate Fire Service Operations and Incident Command is offered in the October exam session.
+All exams in the Level 4 Diploma (Previously Certificate) are offered in the March exam session.
+Only the Level 4 Certificate Fire Service Operations and Incident Command exam is offered in the October exam session.

 The IFE Level 4 Certificate in Fire Science and Fire Safety (HL) has been developed by the Institution of Fire Engineers (IFE), representatives of Fire and Rescue services and other fire professionals.
 The content and structure of the qualification has been established to reflect best professional practice.